ana-lazarova/copyrightexceptions.eu/content/implementations/GR/dsm6.md

 - no attribution required
 otherConditions:
 - volume of use is limited to the degree required for preservation
 remarks: "As per para 2 of art.22A, any contractual provision contrary to the exception is void.
 The exception is also protected against curcumvention by TPMs in art.66A(5).<br /><br />According to art.
 52, the limitations applicable to the economic right of copyright apply mutatis mutandis to related rights.
-Art.
-21A also covers extraction and reuse of databases under art.
+The exception also extends to extraction and reuse of databases under art.
 45A(6) of the Law."
 link: https://opi.gr/en/library/law-2121-1993/#a21a
 ---